-- Undertaking the preparation of a full definitive feasibility study, including an inaugural Mineral Reserve estimate, which is expected to be completed by mid calendar 2024. - Commencing a 25,000-metre drill program including expansion and definition drilling, condemnation drilling and targeted drilling at prospective regional targets. - Continuing community engagement and consultation, particularly with the Cree Nation of Mistissini and Cree Nation Government to ensure our stakeholders voices and knowledge are included in our decision making and planning as we continue to move forward.
+- Undertaking a 25,000-metre drill program including expansion and definition drilling, condemnation drilling and targeted drilling at prospective regional targets. - Progressing the Federal and Provincial permitting processes, initiated in May 2022, and obtaining all final permits to commence construction. - Continuing community engagement and consultation, particularly with the Cree Nation of Mistissini and Cree Nation Government to ensure our stakeholders voices and knowledge are included in our decision making and planning as we continue to move forward.